PROFILE

 Industry and Investment

-Fortunately for Bangladesh, many new jobs--1.8
+Fortunately for Bangladesh, many new

-million, mostly for women--have been created by
+jobs--1.8 million, mostly for women--have been

-the country's dynamic private readymade garment
+created by the country's dynamic private

-industry, which grew at double-digit rates
+ready-made garment industry, which grew at

-through most of the 1990s.
-The labor-intensive
+double-digit rates through most of the 1990s.

-Bangladesh's domestic steel needs.
-Other
+meets most of Bangladesh's domestic steel needs.

-industries include sugar, tea, leather goods,
+Other industries include sugar, tea, leather

-newsprint, pharmaceutical, and fertilizer
+goods, newsprint, pharmaceutical, and fertilizer

 production.
 The country has done less well,